 When should I seek mortgage advice?

-If you’re buying a property for the first time, perhaps because you’ve always rented previously, an advisor can not only help you work out which deals are right for you, but can also support you throughout the application process.
+If you’re buying a property for the first time, perhaps because you’ve always rented previously, an advisor can not only help you work out how much you can afford to spend, and find which deals are right for you, but can also support you throughout the application process.

 Advice can also prove invaluable if you’re moving home, and your existing mortgage deal isn’t portable, or if you need to borrow additional funds.
 An advisor can help you decide whether it’s worth redeeming your existing mortgage, or if you’d be better off sticking with your current provider.